PowerDNS/pdns/docs/manpages/sdig.1.rst

 the answer in a formatted way.
 If the address starts with an ``h``, it is assumed to be a DoH endpoint, and *PORT* is ignored.
-If qname and qtype are both `-` and tcp is used, multiple lines are read form stdin, where each line contains a qname and a type.
+If qname and qtype are both `-` and tcp is used, multiple lines are read from stdin, where each line contains a qname and a type.

 Options
 -------